Last Updated on April 12, 2023

 During multiple weekends in Cleveland County, we’ve been fortunate enough to spend time at some truly awesome restaurants in Shelby and in surrounding towns.
 Whether you are visiting Uptown Shelby from nearby Charlotte or elsewhere to visit the Earl Scruggs Center or to attend any of the area’s annual events, chances are you’re going to get mighty hungry!

 And luckily, Cleveland County has some delicious offerings everywhere from Uptown Shelby to Kings Mountain, Boiling Springs, and beyond.
 And it’s not all barbecue and livermush, though we’ll dig into those two local favorites.

-We’ll be sharing upscale ethnic eats, classic pub fare, and much more.
+We’ll be sharing upscale international eats, classic pub fare, and much more.
 So pull up a chair and a fork and let’s get to exploring these wonderful restaurants in Shelby and Cleveland County!